coinspect/learn-evm-attacks/test/Business_Logic/Polter_Finance/README.md

 ## Step-by-step Overview

+The Polter Finance protocol's critical vulnerability stemmed from trusting SpookySwap V2/V3 pool prices for their BOO token oracle.
+This meant the protocol's lending decisions were based on potentially manipulatable price feeds from DEX pools, which the attacker exploited through flash loans.
+The vulnerability manifested in `ILendingPool.borrow()` function where borrowing power was calculated using these manipulated prices.

+Here's how the attacker leveraged this vulnerability:

 1. Setup (Get Initial Flash Loan)
     - Flash loan BOO tokens from SpookySwap V3 pool
     - Prepare for subsequent operations with obtained liquidity